The cost of chicken feeders can vary hugely.

 Fortunately most of the other hens will stand up to her or ignore her, but there will be one or two that are so intimidated by her that they won’t eat or drink while she is around.

-I tend to put out the main feeder where everyone congregates and then I place two or three smaller feeders far enough away that they cannot be seen from the main feeder.
+I tend to put out the main feeder where everyone congregates and then I place two or three smaller ones far enough away that they cannot be seen from the main feeder.
 That way the shy girls can eat in peace.

 Just remember if you choose to have set feeding times this could be problematic for the more timid girls who may not get their full ration.
-You will need to closely monitor the situation and if there are one or two birds dominating the feeder, they need to be placed in time out so the others can feed freely.
+You will need to closely monitor the situation and if there are one or two chickens dominating the feeder, they need to be placed in time out so the others can feed freely.

 There are several common problems which people run into with chicken feeders.